How To Brew Coffee

 Pour over coffee is the low tech high snob appeal method of making coffee.
 We use this method a lot.
 If you remember the old Melitta coffee makers with a cone-shaped filter perched on top you already have the idea.

 We boil our electric kettle and then transfer the boiled water to the pour over kettle.
 This action cools the water to the right temperature needed.
 While the water is boiling we grind the coffee beans.
 The grind will likely be just finer or coarser than medium.
 Experiment to see what works for you.
-For the one mug system we use 27 grams (1/3 to 1/2 cup).
-For the Bodum one litre pot we use 58 grams (2/3 to 7/8 cup).
+For the one mug system we use 31 grams.
+For the Bodum one litre pot we use 71 grams.
 Again experiment to see what works for you.

 The pour-over kettle gives you control of the stream of water.
 We start pouring from the centre of the coffee in a circle to the outside for 15 seconds, just covering the coffee and then stop.
 The coffee will swell up forming what is called a “bloom”.
 The wet coffee gives off carbon dioxide.
 After the coffee has bloomed, approximately 30 seconds, when the coffee dripping has slowed down, start pouring water on the ground coffee.
 The delay after the blooming means the water going in is not competing with the carbon dioxide coming out.
 Start pouring in the centre of the bloom in concentric circles spiralling to the outside of the coffee bloom.
 Let the water flow through, the dripping will slow down, and then pour again, from the centre spiralling out to the perimeter.
 This operation will need to be done twice, maybe three times.
 The whole pour-over operation will take approximately three minutes plus or minus a few seconds.You end up with superb coffee.
 The manual control of wetting the ground coffee is superior to the best of automatic drip pots.
 You can get filter holders that use paper filters: more neat than cotton or stainless steel filters.
-But again we prefer the metal filters that do not filter out oils and flavours.
+But again we prefer hemp, cotton and metal filters that do not filter out oils and flavours.
 We end up emptying the filters into the compost usually assisted by a rubber pot scraper.
-Over time cloth filters will stain (not a problem) and acquire a smell (this is a problem).
-Simply put the cloth filter(s) in a pot with enough water to cover them and add a pinch of OxyClean.
+Over time hemp and cloth filters will stain (not a problem) and acquire a smell (this is a problem).
+When the weave of the cloth becomes clogged with oils and coffee grounds, that is also a problem.
+Simply put, the hemp and cloth filter(s) in a pot with enough water to cover them and add a pinch of OxyClean.
 Boil for seven to ten minutes.
 Not all the stain goes away; but, the filters are sweet again.
 Rinse and the filters are as good as new.

 The cost of the equipment is modest!